alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 * On the row below the homerow right, you have the same to cut/delete but with Ctrl+ (except where home / end replace by Ctrl+Left/Right*4)
 * On the row above the homerow right, you have to cut/delete Ctrl+Home (start of a file), Ctrl+\( (code block start), PgDown, PgUp, Ctrl+](code block start), Ctrl+End (end of a file).

-## Altgr Layer (activated by Holding Space)
-It is the equivalent of altgr (right alt) for bépo but with some customization (easy to do customization like that).
-* < and > are accessible directly instead « of »
-* : ¨ was inverse.

 ## Numpad Layer
 All digits are set on the homerow (some x position as there are on the top row).